Queen's Faculty of Education Presents:

 • Art Gallery: an asynchronous format for the duration of the conference.
 Examples include poetry, visual art or representations, etc.

 There is parking available at our conference venue.
 There is a fee for all-day parking which can be paid through your phone's HONK app.
-The HONK app can be used to pay for parking in the front or back parking lots around Duncan McArthur Hall.
+The HONK app can be used to pay for parking around the university campus.
 Parking rates (as of Nov.
 2022) are $2.00 an hour or $10.00 for the day.
 Please note that these rates may change - please check the app for the most up to date rates.

 City of Kingston parking tickets are issued for parking violations.
 Once you receive a ticket, the Faculty has no means of waiving it and cannot pay the fine for you.
 Parking permits are not required after 5 pm or on weekends.

-There is a registration booth on the third floor outside of room A341.
+There will be a registration table as you enter the Biosciences Complex.
 We will have signage and volunteers around the building to direct folks as well.

 Planning Committee